 But let's go into every other aspect of Donald Trump's life.

-Let's let's subpoena every single possible thing uh as it relates to his finances, as it relates to any charitable contribution that he might have been involved in.
+Let's subpoena every single possible thing as it relates to his finances, as it relates to any charitable contribution that he might have been involved in.

 If it's not a witch hunt at some point, what else will you call it?

-When you've got literally now people, Gerald Nadler in particular is what we've got eighty people subpoenaed in a day.
+When you've got literally now people, Gerald Nadler in particular, what, we've got 80 people subpoenaed in a day?

 He's saying it's clear that the president obstructed justice.

-He's saying one of the one part of the evidence is he fired Comey.
+He's saying one part of the evidence is he fired Comey.

 Okay, here's Comey himself saying that the president has the right to fire him.